What is Narrative Therapy?

 Narrative Therapy is an approach to psychotherapy that was largely developed by Michael White from Australia and David Epston from New Zealand but is now practiced all over the world including London.
 It offers a way to work in an appreciative way with people around their own experience rather than treating them as the objects of expert judgement or criticism.
 Narrative Therapy takes us outside of purely ‘scientific’ or biological ways of thinking about ourselves and our actions.
 Narrative Therapy looks instead towards our intentions, values, commitments, principles and our ‘hopes and dreams’.
 It also helps us recognise and resist the normative judgements (comparisons, for example) that are so strong in modern western society.

-I use Narrative Therapy approaches in my work with Counselling in English in Stockholm and online.
+I use Narrative Therapy approaches in my work with counselling and therapy in English in Stockholm and online.
 If you would like to know more about Narrative Therapy, or you have some specific questions to ask, please contact me.